-Chiropractic care is a manual therapy intervention which includes adjustments as well as other treatment modalities.
-Including but not limited to; mobilisations, soft tissue techniques, patient education and rehabilitative exercises.
-The above conditions have been shown, in both research and clinical practice, to respond to chiropractic care as described above.
-Although, as with all interventions, each individual will respond differently to care.
-This is why we tailor and individualise all schedules of care as appropriate.
+Chiropractic care is a manual therapy intervention which involves adjustments as well as other treatment modalities.
+These may include, but are not limited to; mobilisations, assorted soft tissue techniques, instrument assisted techniques, patient education and rehabilitative exercises.
+The above conditions may be helped by chiropractic care as described above.
+Although, as with all interventions, each individual patient will respond differently to care.
+This is why we tailor and individualise all our schedules of care as appropriate for the patient.

-Chiropractic care at Better Health involves a comprehensive initial consultation and individualised schedules of care.
-Our chiropractic sessions have an emphasis on manual chiropractic adjustments yet they also include soft-tissue techniques, physical rehabilitation programs and specific patient education.
+Chiropractic care at Better Health involves a comprehensive initial consultation and report of findings session to prepare and plan an individualised course of care.
+Our chiropractic sessions have an emphasis on manual chiropractic adjustments yet they also include other therapeutic interventions as mentioned above.
 We take a holistic approach to your care and include lifestyle guidance and injury prevention strategies where possible.
-The treatment protocols listed here are not an exhaustive list of what we utilise in practice, but a sample of the tools we use to help our patients get back to being pain free and working towards preventative health and well-being.
+The treatment protocols listed here are not an exhaustive list of what we utilise in practice, but a sample of the tools we use to help our patients get back to being pain-free and working towards preventative health and total well-being.

-Health care at it’s core is precisely that, the management of your health whilst you are healthy.
+Healthcare at its core is precisely that, the management of your health whilst you are healthy.
 We believe that there is no better time to start looking after your health than from day one.
-From the moment of conception the growth and development of a baby is one of the most amazing processes we will ever witness.
-Our goal is to give parents a strong understanding of motor development, co-ordination, balance, posture and why these are so important for overall brain development and health.
-Chiropractic care for children is gentle and often effective, especially when used in conjunction with home advice to enhance your child’s development through his or her own natural movements.
-We take a holistic approach to children’s health, including working closely with the Naturopathy, Physiotherapy and Podiatry departments as well as external health care provides.
+From the moment of conception, the growth and development of a baby is one of the most amazing processes we will ever witness.
+We work to ensure this period of fast growth and musculoskeletal development in a child’s life is as seamless and pain-free as possible.

 Prescription exercises are an integral part of our structured plans of care.
-These are designed to improve areas of your strength, endurance, co-ordination, balance and posture.
-We developing indivicualised programs for rehabilitation depending on your concern of area of weakness.
-These may encompass neurological or brain based exercises through to dynamic neuromuscular stabilisation (DNS) and retraining of movement patterns or cardiovascular and strength training programs.
-We have found from years of experience, that the more you understand your condition, the better able you are to take control in self management.
-This will lead to a better long term prognosis and reduce your risk of re-injury.
+These are designed to improve areas of weakness and build strong neurological and musculoskeletal foundations.
+Whether that may be your strength, endurance, co-ordination, balance and/or posture.
+We develop a program for you that may include neurological or brain-based exercises through to retraining of movement patterns or cardiovascular and strength training programs.

 Sympathetic Dominance Protocol